-While writing and creating content for your website, you prefer to structure it as well as possible so that everything is easy to find for the reader.
+While writing and creating content for your website, you would prefer to structure it as well as possible so that everything is easy to find for the reader.
 Pillar pages help organize your content, and it is good for your SEO as well.
-This is relevant for the visitor, but also for your search engine optimization.
-Do you want to know how to set up pillar pages, what evergreen content is and how you can get started?
+This is relevant for the visitor but also for your search engine optimization.
+Do you want to know how to set up pillar pages, what evergreen content is, and how you can get started?
 Then read on!

 Create a clear website structure and optimize the user experience.

-The optimal user experience of a website ensures that the end-user stays on your website longer, clicks through in a natural way and takes in more information.
+The optimal user experience of a website ensures that the end-user stays on your website longer, clicks naturally, and takes in more information.
 This increases the chance that the ultimate goal will be achieved; the visitor is converted to a customer.
 Before you accomplish this, a good internal link structure is needed.
 By setting up pillar pages, you can ensure clear navigation.
 This helps the visitor to find relevant content and to navigate further to specific topics.

 What is a pillar page?

-Whether you have a website that is about ‘marketing’, ‘cars’ or something tasty like ‘cakes’, you simply cannot ‘stop talking’ about some subjects.
+Whether you have a website about ‘marketing’, ‘cars’ or something tasty like ‘cakes’, you simply cannot ‘stop talking’ about some subjects.
 Broad and general topics like these are actually short tail keywords, with a lot of competition in the SEO field.
-Scoring well on this in the search engine results page (SERP) is difficult, but pillar pages can certainly help with this.
-Pillar pages deal with specific themes that fall under the main topic of your website and thus have the function of the navigator.
+Scoring well on this in the search engine results page (SERP) is difficult, but pillar pages can certainly help.
+Pillar pages deal with specific themes that fall under your website’s main topic and thus have the function of the navigator.
 They are often long blogs or articles covering every aspect of the general topic.

 Pillar pages are often designed to optimize the user experience of your website.
-Suppose you have a website about ‘cakes’, then you can set up pillar pages for themes such as ‘cake baking’, ‘cake decorating’, ‘cake recipes’, etc. It is important that these pages are clear and ensure coherence between the different and underlying pages.
+Suppose you have a website about ‘cakes’, you can set up pillar pages for themes such as ‘cake baking’, ‘cake decorating’, ‘cake recipes’, etc. These pages must be clear and ensure coherence between the different and underlying pages.
 You link from pillar pages to even more in-depth sub-topics.
 These subtopics are called topic clusters.
 Such pages give you the space to go deeper into topics.

 Why is a pillar page so important?

 A pillar page should only be accessible from the homepage with one click.
 They provide structure and navigation.
 It is therefore advisable to integrate a table of contents on such pages.
-This not only ensures that the website can be indexed better, but also that it achieves better results in the SERP.
+This ensures that the website can be indexed better and that it achieves better results in the SERP.
 The use of links and backlinks are also very important.
 This allows you to link to underlying pages, drawing the visitor deeper into the website.
 This ensures an optimized user experience.
 Search engines also value structure.
 For example, Google prefers websites with clear hyperlinks and logically linked content.

-Pillar content is, in theory evergreen content, content that remains endlessly relevant.
-You work with the authority of your website, which in turn can have a positive influence on backlink strategy and thus your domain value.
-A search engine such as Google also values having pillar pages and is, therefore, more likely to recognize you as an expert in the field of.
-This is very closely related to the Google EAT update, with which Google measures your expertise, authority and reliability.
+Pillar content is, in theory, evergreen content, content that remains endlessly relevant.
+You work with your website’s authority, which can positively influence backlink strategy and your domain value.
+A search engine such as Google also values having pillar pages and is more likely to recognize you as an expert in the field.
+This is very closely related to the Google EAT update, with which Google measures your expertise, authority, and reliability.